Class Prior Estimation under Covariate Shift: No Problem?: Abstract

 \section{Abstract}

-We show that in the context of classification the property of source and target distributions to be related by covariate shift may break down when the information content captured in the covariates is reduced, for instance by discretization of the covariates, dropping some of them, or by any transformation of the covariates even if it is domain-invariant.
-The consequences of this observation for class prior estimation under covariate shift are discussed.
+We show that in the context of classification the property of source and target distributions to be related by covariate shift may be lost if the information content captured in the covariates is reduced, for instance by dropping components or mapping into a lower-dimensional or finite space.
+As a consequence, under covariate shift simple approaches to class prior estimation in the style of classify and count with or without adjustment are infeasible.
+We prove that transformations of the covariates that preserve the covariate shift property are necessarily sufficient in the statistical sense for the full set of covariates.
 A probing algorithm as alternative approach to class prior estimation under covariate shift is proposed. \keywords{Covariate shift \and Prior probability shift \and Quantification \and Class prior estimation \and Prevalence estimation \and Sufficiency}